One Water Plan

 - One Water Contract with Carollo Engineers approved by Palo Alto’s City Council June 2022 (Staff Report #13434)

-- First Community Workshop, September 28, 2022 - water supply needs and priorities
+- First Community Workshop, September 28, 2022 -View the presentation and results from the live polling(PDF, 16MB).

-- One Water Plan expected to be completed by Summer 2023
+- One Water Plan expected to be completed by Fall 2023

 One Water Plan – Existing Plans, and Effluent Transfer Agreement